beefe/react-native-picker/README.md

 - `iOS`

-Wheels will rendered by a specific number or regarded as auto case(equal division) in other types.
+Wheels will be rendered by a specific number or regarded as `auto` case(equal division) in other types.
 If the length of `wheelWidth` array is less than the pickerData's, the unspecific width will be regarded as auto case *(i.e. as much wide as possible)*.

 ```javascript
 	pickerData = [['12月31日 周五'], ['上午'], ['5'], ['00']],